zhangchengchuan/tp-1/docs/DeveloperGuide.md

   which is exposed to outsiders as an unmodifiable `ObservableList<Task>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
 The `Module` and `Link` objects similarly follow this implementation.
+* As `TaskModule` and `TaskTime` are optional fields, their values are internally stored within a Java `Optional` object.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` object.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)